kubernetes/minikube/site/content/en/docs/Reference/Commands/stop.md

 weight: 1
 date: 2019-08-01
 description: >
-  Stops a running local kubernetes cluster
+  Stops a running local Kubernetes cluster
 ---

 ### Overview

-Stops a local kubernetes cluster running in Virtualbox.
+Stops a local Kubernetes cluster running in Virtualbox.
 This command stops the VM itself, leaving all files intact.
 The cluster can be started again with the "start" command.

 ### Usage